 an extensive biography see this article by Vanessa Grigoriadis.
 There is also a biography and bibliography at Wikipedia.

 Barbara Louise Mertz (also know as Elizabeth Peters and Barbara Michaels) (1927 - 2013).
 Ms Mertz was born in Illinois.
 She received a PhD in Egyptology at the Oriental Institute of the University of Chicago.
 She (as Elizabeth Peters) has writen many detective novels about Victorian archaeologist, Amelia Peabody and her husband Radcliffe Emerson.
 As Elizabeth Peters, she has also written the Vickly Bliss and Jacqueline Kirby series.
 As Barbara Michaels, she has written novels of romantic suspense.
 Barbara Mertz has also authored two nonfiction titles about Egyptology.
-She was named a Grand Master of Mystery in 1986.
-For more information, visit her website
+She was named a Grand Master of Mystery in 1998.
+For more information, visit Wikipedia

 Carolyn Hart (1936 - ) Hart writes two mystery series.
 One details the exploits of Annie Darling and her husband, Max.
 Annie is the owner of the Death on Demand bookstore in Broward's Rock, South Carolina.
 The series began with Death on Demand which was published in 1987.
 She also writes the Hennie O. series which